enthus1ast/nimOfflinePack/README.md

 every folder is still a git repository so you can `cd` into it and `git pull`.

-we also have build a little tool called `mgit` which let you do the following:
+we also have build (and bundled) a little tool called [mgit](https://github.com/enthus1ast/nimMultiGit) ("multi git") which let you do the following:

 ```bash
 # since we store the username this works: